 With e-commerce prevalent in the modern world, people predominantly transact through the “cloud,” or simply known as the entire Internet.
 The term “cloud” can also refer to particular online services that are collectively referred to as “cloud computing.”

 Given this modern state of things, cloud network specialists have become essential go-to people.

-Expected to have a strong understanding of technology as well as excellent proficiencies in analytical reasoning, they usually help corporate organizations to transfer physical IT activities like on-site servers and file storages to virtual environments, or the so-called “cloud.”
+Expected to have a strong understanding of technology as well as excellent proficiencies in analytical reasoning.
+They usually help corporate organizations to transfer physical IT activities like on-site servers and file storage to virtual environments, or the so-called “cloud.”

-Cloud network specialists usually have a background of working with networking and software.
+Cloud network specialists usually have a background in working with networking and software.
 They are capable of developing and maintaining secure virtual environments.

 They use these environments in making streamlined operations for corporate organizations.
 Other technological duties they have involve analyzing a firm’s needs and assisting them in choosing the right cloud technology.

 Business-to-business or B2B involve companies that provide services and products to other businesses.